Cray-HPE/docs-csm/operations/validate_csm_health.md

 These checks require that the [Cray CLI is configured](#cray-command-line-interface) on all worker NCNs.

-If `ncn-m001` is the PIT node, then run these checks on `ncn-m001`; otherwise run them from any NCN.
+If `ncn-m001` is the PIT node, then run these checks on `ncn-m001`; otherwise run them from any master NCN.

 1. Specify the `admin` user password for the management switches in the system.